-When it comes to fighting off the myriad cold and flu bugs floating around your home and office (and generally everywhere else you go right now), prevention isn't just about what you do eat.
+When it comes to fighting off the many cold and flu bugs floating around your home and office (and generally everywhere else you go right now), prevention isn't just about what you do eat.
 There are a few things to avoid when you feel like you might be getting sick or to avoid catching your husband's or kids' colds altogether.

 Next on the no-go list is dairy.
 The type of protein in dairy products suppresses immune response in your GI tract (gut), Pomroy says.
 If you feel like you might be at risk of getting sick — you'll be in an airplane, around kids or near other people who are sick — she suggests cutting out dairy as a preventive measure.

 While you might think any way to get those cold- and flu-fighting vegetables is fine, Pomroy advises cooking them rather than eating them raw.
-"This time of year it's important to do cooked versus raw in veggies," she says.
-"This helps to keep body's core temperature warm.
+"This time of year, it's important to do cooked versus raw in veggies," she says.
+"This helps to keep (your) body's core temperature warm.
 When that temperature drops, that's when viruses and bacteria can get in."
 Work those vegetables into soups, stews and chili.

 Another mistake Pomroy notes is continuing to eat like you're on holiday long after Thanksgiving and Christmas are over.
-"Celebrate the heck of any holiday you celebrate on that day, but just on the day," she advises.
+"Celebrate the heck out of any holiday you celebrate on that day, but just on the day," she advises.
 Continuing to eat those sugary treats every day can suppress your immune system.